pagopa/example-good-repo-packages/README.md

 Using GitHub Action you can get the secret (catch the flag).

 Scenario:
-- `main` has branch protection enabled
+- `main` has branch protection enabled with a review from CODEOWNERS
 - `UNSECURE_SECRET` is configured on repository level
 - anyone in PagoPA GitHub Organization has `write` permission on this repository